 Our custodians are on a tight schedule to get all of the classrooms cleaned after school, but they are frequently asked to open classrooms after school hours.
 The District has given a directive that the custodians are not to open doors for students who have forgotten items since the time spent waiting for children to retrieve lost items takes away from their ability to clean the rooms thoroughly and efficiently.
 Please remind your students that they are responsible for remembering backpacks, homework, and other personal belongings.

 Children may not make telephone calls, or receive them, during the school day.
 Should there be an urgent message that must get to your child, the school secretary will ensure this is delivered.
 Students with cell phones turned on during school hours (whether in use or not) will have phones confiscated by the teacher for return at the end of the day.

 School Dress Code

-Blossom Hill encourages students to wear clothing that is safe, comfortable, clean, and appropriate.
+- We encourage students to wear clothing that is safe, comfortable, clean, and appropriate for school related activities.
 Student clothing must not disrupt the education or be disrespectful of any student or staff member.

 Behavior and Discipline Policy

 At Blossom Hill, we emphasize Character Education and expect students to model these traits while in class, on the playground, and whenever interacting with other students and/or adults.
 Good citizenship and character are life skills that all students need to learn and model.

 - No put down, name calling, or teasing.